Georgia State vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 30, 2021

 Georgia Southern Stats and Trends

-- Georgia Southern is 2-0 against the spread and 2-1 overall when the team piles up more than 413.9 yards.
+- Georgia Southern is 2-0 against the spread and 2-1 overall when the team amasses over 413.9 yards.

-- The Eagles have turned the ball over seven times, one fewer times than the Panthers have forced turnovers (8).
+- This year the Eagles have seven turnovers, one fewer than the Panthers have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.